+Blackfriars Bridge was the beginning of a distinguished career for the young architect.
 The New River Company leased land at what was then known as Bagge’s Wharf, where the Dorset Theatre had once been located.
 The building of Mylne’s bridge involved alterations to the wharf, requiring negotiations between the architect and the company.
-In 1767 he was appointed surveyor to the New River Company, thus starting a dynasty of Mylne family New River surveyors that lasted over one hundred years.
-He was also appointed as surveyor to St.Paul’s Cathedral and the Royal Hospital at Greenwich, as well as designing bridges and canals throughout the country
+In 1767 Mylne was appointed surveyor to the New River Company, thus starting a dynasty of Mylne family New River surveyors that lasted over one hundred years.
+He was also appointed as surveyor to St.Paul’s Cathedral (during which time he was responsible for the funeral arrangements for Lord Nelson) and the Royal Hospital at Greenwich, as well as designing bridges and canals throughout the country.

 London Bridge was rebuilt in 1831, the piers of which had long held back and slowed down the flow of the tides.
 The then faster-flowing river began to undermine Blackfriars Bridge.
 Extensive repairs were carried out in 1835.
 Deterioration continued and little money was thereafter spent on further repairs.
 Mylne’s once-magnificent bridge was in a poor state throughout the 1850s.
 During the following decade the decision to replace it was finally taken.

-Sources include: Robert Ward ‘The surprising Life of Robert Mylne’; Peter Matthews ‘London’s Bridges’; John Summerson ‘Georgian London’; Jerry White ‘London in the Eighteenth Century’; Walter Thornbury ‘Old and New London’
+Sources include: Robert Ward ‘The Man Who Buried Nelson: The Surprising Life of Robert Mylne’; Peter Matthews ‘London’s Bridges’; John Summerson ‘Georgian London’; Jerry White ‘London in the Eighteenth Century’; Walter Thornbury ‘Old and New London’

 < Back to Bridges and Tunnels